Seattle and King County plan to end youth homelessness by mid-2021. Is that doable?

 Pearl Jam’s Mike McCready and Stone Gossard attended a news conference announcing the campaign, along with Durkan, King County Executive Dow Constantine, and other local leaders in nonprofits and philanthropy.

-This is not a plan to make sure no young people ever becomes homeless.
+This is not a plan to make sure no young people ever become homeless.
 The goal is to ensure that young people who fall into homelessness are housed within 30 days or less, or prevented from going into a shelter or in the first place — a strategy called “functional zero.”

 This could also be a harbinger of things to come for a larger effort in King County to reduce all types of homelessness.
 Durkan and Constantine have committed to consolidating all efforts fighting homelessness into one joint regional authority, merging the roughly $200 million they all spend on homelessness — from shelters to long-term supportive housing — under a new agency, led by a small board.